yc844/DSCI521/README.md

 - (or included in this zip file it will unzip as part of the whole package)
 - Download to the same directory as this notebook.
 No /data directory needed
 - Run the cells in the order of the notebook
+- WARNING: if you run this from mybinder.org there will probably be issues with Spacy as the "en_core_web_sm" doesn't link correctly.
+I would recommend running this locally.
 <br>